Thistle/galley-sdk/README.md

 ## Installation
 To set up your environment and install the required dependencies for local development, you will need both Python and a virtual environment tool like [virtualenv](https://virtualenv.pypa.io/en/latest/#) or [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) installed.

-These instructions assume you are using virtualenv:
+> :warning: Python version >3.8 is currently unsupported.
+You will have to downgrade Python (not recommended) or use pyenv-virtualenv to use galley-sdk.

+### virtualenv steps
 ```
 $ git clone git@github.com:Thistle/galley-sdk.git
 $ cd galley-sdk